 When you get to topping your ramen, you can really bring a lot of nutrition to the mix.
 Top your homemade ramen with fresh vegetables, chicken, pork, tofu, edamame, fish or other seafood, seaweed, and soft boiled ramen eggs.

 You can load it up with meaty toppings or make it vegetarian or vegan.
+You could substitute Mochiko Chicken for the Chicken Karaage, too.
 The best thing about homemade ramen is that you can tailor it to your own dietary needs and personal taste.

 - 8 cups chicken broth